rcirka/Play-DynamoDB/README.md

 A DynamoDB API and data access layer for Scala Play.
 This is not a wrapper around the AWS java sdk, but a native implementation using Scala Futures and Play Web services.
 There is no dependency on the official DynamoDb sdk, and only references the core AWS sdk for obtaining credentials and signing the http requests.

 The motivations behind this library is to provide a simple, asynchronous data access layer for DynamoDB, and leverage the native json parsing of the Play framework.
-Although the AWS sdk does have asynchronous methods, it uses java futures, which have performance problems and are not compatible with Play.
-Also, creating the database requests are quite verbose, which this library aims to simplify.
+Although the AWS sdk does have asynchronous methods, it uses java futures, which have performance implications and are not compatible with Play.
+Also, creating the database requests in Java are quite verbose, which this library aims to simplify.

 ## Dependencies
 Currently a minimum of Play 2.3 and Scala 2.11 is required.